Adaptive bitrate streaming: Apple HTTP Live Streaming (HLS)

 HLS streams can be identified by the playlist URL format extension of m3u8 or MIME type of application/vnd.apple.mpegurl.
 These adaptive streams can be made available in many different bitrates and the client device interacts with the server to obtain the best available bitrate which can reliably be delivered.

-Playback of HLS is supported on many platforms including Safari and native apps on macOS / iOS, Microsoft Edge on Windows 10, ExoPlayer on Android, and the Roku platform.
+Playback of HLS is supported on many platforms, including Safari and native apps on macOS / iOS, Microsoft Edge on Windows 10, ExoPlayer on Android, and the Roku platform.
 Many Smart TVs also have native support for HLS.
 Playing HLS on other platforms like Chrome / Firefox is typically achieved via a browser / JavaScript player implementation.
-Many open source and commercial players are available including hls.js, video.js http-streaming, BitMovin, JWPlayer, THEOplayer, etc.
+Many open source and commercial players are available, including hls.js, video.js http-streaming, BitMovin, JWPlayer, THEOplayer, etc.

 Adobe HTTP Dynamic Streaming (HDS)

 "HTTP Dynamic streaming is the process of efficiently delivering streaming video to users by dynamically switching among different streams of varying quality and size during playback.
 This provides users with the best possible viewing experience their bandwidth and local computer hardware (CPU) can support.
 Another major goal of dynamic streaming is to make this process smooth and seamless to users, so that if up-scaling or down-scaling the quality of the stream is necessary, it is a smooth and nearly unnoticeable switch without disrupting the continuous playback."

-The latest versions of Flash Player and Flash Media Server support adaptive bit-rate streaming over the traditional RTMP protocol, as well as HTTP, similar to the HTTP-based solutions from Apple and Microsoft, HTTP dynamic streaming being supported in Flash Player 10.1 and later.
-HTTP-based streaming has the advantage of not requiring any firewall ports being opened outside of the normal ports used by web browsers.
+Flash Player and Flash Media Server supported adaptive bit-rate streaming over the traditional RTMP protocol, as well as HTTP, similar to the HTTP-based solutions from Apple and Microsoft, HTTP dynamic streaming being supported in Flash Player 10.1 and later.
+HTTP-based streaming has the advantage of not requiring any firewall ports to be opened outside of the normal ports used by web browsers.
 HTTP-based streaming also allows video fragments to be cached by browsers, proxies, and CDNs, drastically reducing the load on the source server.